 To create $\VB$ defects, the as-received powder was irradiated with high-energy electrons, causing the appearance of a broad near-infrared emission peak centered around 820\,nm characteristic~\cite{GottschollNM2020} of the $\VB$ defect [Fig.~\ref{fig1}(b)].

 Next, we used radiofrequency (RF) fields to probe the spin transitions of the defects via spin-dependent PL.
-A continuous-wave ODMR spectrum of the $S=1$ $\VB$ defect ensemble is obtained by collecting the near-infrared $\VB$ emission (750-1000\,nm) as a function of RF frequency [Fig.~\ref{fig1}(c)].
-Under zero magnetic field ($B=0$), a single resonance at $f_r=D\approx3.45$~GHz is observed corresponding to the nearly degenerate electronic spin transitions $\ket{0}\leftrightarrow\ket{\pm1}$ [see energy level diagram in Fig.~\ref{fig1}(d)].
+A continuous-wave (CW) ODMR spectrum of the $S=1$ $\VB$ defect ensemble is obtained by collecting the $\VB$ emission (750-1000\,nm) as a function of RF frequency [Fig.~\ref{fig1}(c)].
+Under zero magnetic field ($B_0=0$), a single resonance at $f_r=D\approx3.45$~GHz is observed corresponding to the nearly degenerate electronic spin transitions $\ket{0}\leftrightarrow\ket{\pm1}$ [see energy level diagram in Fig.~\ref{fig1}(d)].
 Upon applying a magnetic field, this central resonance splits into two broad resonances due to the Zeeman effect, where the significant broadening is the result of the random orientation of the defects in the powder, as shown in the resonance frequencies calculated for a range of orientations [Fig.~\ref{fig1}(d)].